cdelledonne/dotfiles/README.md

 ## Adding new dotfile

-After adding a new dotfile, modify the variable `DOTFILES` in `install.sh` by adding the new dotfile's name, then commit the changes to `git`.
+After adding a new dotfile, modify the variable `dotfiles` in `install.py` by adding the new dotfile's name, then commit the changes to `git`.

 ### Submodules